bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Computation with `newton`

 We provide a simplified call to `newton` to locate the periodic orbits.
 Compared to the regular `newton` function, there is an additional option `linear_algo` to select one of the many ways to deal with the above linear problem.
-The default solver `linear_algo` is `BorderedLU().
+The default value `linear_algo` is a bordered linear solver built from the Newton linear solver, `BorderingBLS(solver = options.linsolver, check_precision = false)`.

-Have a look at the [Brusselator](@ref brusauto) example for the Brusselator for a basic example and at [2d Ginzburg-Landau equation](@ref cgl) for a more advanced one.
+Have a look at the [Brusselator](@ref brusauto) example for a basic use and at [2d Ginzburg-Landau equation](@ref cgl) for a more advanced one.

 The docs for this specific `newton` are located at [`newton`](@ref).

 ## Computation with `newton` and deflation

 We also provide a simplified call to `newton` to locate the periodic orbit with a deflation operator.
+This is convenient, for example, to prevent the Newton solver from converging to the trivial equilibrium when searching for a bifurcated periodic orbit from a Hopf point.

 ```@docs
 newton(probPO::Trapeze,